jcoumont/challenge-data-analysis/README.md

 To be able to have a good correlation map, we converted all non numeric data to numeric data.
 - bool : int (0 or 1)
 - str : int (based on dictionnary of string)
-And rounded float values to 2 decimals
+- float : float rounded at 2 decimals

 ##### Removing non relevant rows
 After a first analysis we identified few rows with suspect values and removed them from the dataset :